Why a Land Survey Is Important for Construction Staking

 The surveying industry is vast, and many different types of surveyors serve different purposes.
 This can be confusing, so this article breaks down the different types of surveyors and their respective roles in their specific sectors.

-1. Land Surveyors
+1. Land Surveyors: Types

 Land surveyors are responsible for taking measurements of land in order to create accurate maps and plans.
 This work is essential for architects and engineers, who use the information to design buildings and other structures.
 Land surveyors use a variety of tools to take measurements, including GPS devices, lasers, and levels.